ryanmwright/generator-web-browser-extension/generators/app/templates/README.md

 # generator-web-browser-extension

-This is a Yeoman generator that scaffolds (typescript) code for a browser extension compatible with browsers that utilize the WebExtensions API (i.e. Chrome/Firefox/Edge).
+This is a browser extension compatible with browsers that utilize the WebExtensions API (i.e. Chrome/Firefox/Edge).

 # Getting started